-The Brochs of Coigach, artistic and architectural gems in one of Britain's most outstanding National Scenic Areas and finalists of the 2013 Highlands and Islands Tourism Awards, sit entirely secluded within four acres of their own ground.
+The Brochs of Coigach, artistic and architectural gems in one of Britain's most outstanding National Scenic Areas and finalists of the 2013 and 2014 Highlands and Islands Tourism Awards, raise self-catering holidays on an entirely new level.

-The Brochs of Coigach are modern recreations of this ancient concept.
-The Brochs of Coigach have been shortlisted by the Royal Incorporation of Architects in Scotland (RIAS) for the 2011 Andrew Doolan Best Building in Scotland Award which is, with a prize money of 25.000 pounds, both the largest architectural prize in the UK and one of the most significant architecture awards in the world.
+The Brochs of Coigach are modern recreations of an ancient concept.
+They belong to the very few properties that carry a 5 star rating by VisitScotland and have been accredited with the demanding Gold standard of the Green Tourism Business Scheme (GTBS).
+They have been shortlisted by the Royal Incorporation of Architects in Scotland (RIAS) for the 2011 Andrew Doolan Best Building in Scotland Award which is, with a prize money of 25.000 pounds, both the largest architectural prize in the UK and one of the most significant architecture awards in the world.
 The leading German travel magazine MERIAN lists The Brochs of Coigach as one of the 100 Best Dream Destinations for Two in the world - the only destination in the British Isles that made it into the list.
-The Brochs of Coigach are located within four acres of their own ground at the end of a private farm track.
-They are works of art as much as the most luxurious holiday houses you can think of.
-Each window frames stunning views of the coastline, the sea, the islands and the mountains.
-Inside, they are furnished with original works of arts by leading contemporary Scottish artists and artists with Scottish connections, such as John Bellany, Will MacLean, Peter Howson and Tracey Emin.
+We have been finalist in the 2013 and 2014 Highlands and Islands Tourism awards.

 Gille Buidhe and Scàl were two brothers who are said to have been the first people to settle Coigach, a remote peninsula on the wild northwest coast of the Highlands of Scotland.
 Polbain by Achiltibuie is one of a number of small hamlets on this peninsula which abuts from the mainland into the Minch, a broad waterway that separates the mainland from the Outer Hebrides.